odant/conan-ma_asio_samples/src/README.md

     -D QT_QMAKE_EXECUTABLE="${qt4_home_dir}/bin/qmake.exe"
     ```

-  `ma_qt` CMake variable can be used to avoid usage of Qt and to skip examples using Qt.
+  `MA_QT` CMake variable can be used to avoid usage of Qt and to skip examples using Qt.
   Possible values are:

   * `ON` (default) - search for (require) and use Qt